SemanticMediaWiki/SemanticMediaWiki/docs/INSTALL.md

 #### Step 5

-If you are installing SMW on a freshly installed wiki continue to the next step.
+If you are installing SMW on a freshly installed wiki then you are done.
 If the wiki already has content pages also do the following on page "Special:SemanticMediaWiki":

 Click on the "Start updating data" button in the "Data rebuild" subsection of "Maintenance" tab to activate the [automatic data update](https://www.semantic-mediawiki.org/wiki/Help:Repairing_SMW's_data).

-#### Verify installation success

-As final step, you can now verify SMW got installed by looking at the "Special:Version" page on your wiki and check that the Semantic MediaWiki section is listed.

 ### Installation of development versions and release candidates